michellejtao/michellejtao.github.io/_pages/resources.md

 nav: true
 ---

-A list of links I came across and found useful.
+A list of links I came across and found useful

 ### Data/workflow
 * [Matthew Gentzkow and Jesse Shapiro's handbook for organizing your workflow for empirical research](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)